aminoacid-01/beat-boxd/README.md

 ### Heroku:
 BeatBoxed was deployed via Heroku.
 Early deployment was utilised to ensure the project was properly configured and compatible with heroku.
 1. Set up the Django project:
     - Ensure that Django is installed correctly and working locally.
-    - Install gunicorn to prepare for deployment in Heroku
+    - Install gunicorn to prepare for deployment in Heroku.
-    - If needed collectstatic files to prepare for deployment

 2. Create a requirements.txt file with all of the dependancies
     - Run the command below to add your dependancies to the file.